 - Information gathering and analysis.
 This could include, for example, information about people with high blood pressure, weight problems, smoking, hospital episodes, drug and alcohol treatments, children being absent from school, educational attainments and more.

 - Ways to share and use the information safely and confidentially, whether in one particular area or across the whole of our Partnership.

 - Coordinated efforts to tackle the problems we identify, whether this needs action from one or several public services together, such as health, housing, education and social care.

-At the same time, the CCGs and local authorities in our Partnership will continue to work together to develop three main levels of health improvement:
+We will continue to work together to develop three main levels of health improvement:

 For healthy people

 - Regular exercise and a healthy diet – its down to you, but there are ways in which we can help

 - Timely access to information, advice and support from your local community groups, GP surgery or health centre – person to person, if necessary, or through new website and smartphone apps

 - Education and support for young people at school, parents and families in need and older people who may be isolated

 For people with health risks or a long term condition